acryldata/datahub-cloudformation/README.md

              - TemplateBucketName: cf-templates-xxx-us-west-2
              - Environment: dev
              - VPCID: vpc-0xxxxxxxxxxxxxxxx
-             - The AZ's to deploy to: choose 'us-west-2a, us-west-2b, us-west-2c'
+             - The AZ's to deploy to: choose 3 or 2 AZs per your use case
-             - choose 3 AZs
              - The Existing Private Subnet 1 ID: subnet-1xxxxxxxxxxxxxxxx
              - The Existing Private Subnet 2 ID: subnet-2xxxxxxxxxxxxxxxx
-             - The Existing Private Subnet 3 ID: subnet-3xxxxxxxxxxxxxxxx
+             - The Existing Private Subnet 3 ID: subnet-3xxxxxxxxxxxxxxxx, or leave empty for 2-subnet setup

              - Enable Creation of ElasticSearch Service Role: set to true if ServiceLinked Role for ES doesn't exists